strategist0/myProj/README.md

 # myProj
-the assignment I have written.
+The assignment I have written.
-C Primer Plus All Rights Reserved
+The answer abide by the CC-BY-SA 4.0 agreement.